domenicozambella/creche/README.md

 # [A Cr&egrave;che Course in Model Theory](../../raw/scribbels/creche.pdf)

 Lecture notes for an introductory (under)graduate course.

-`Warning: this branch contains work in progress mixed up with wrong ideas and wild experiments.
-Please, visit the <em>master</em> branch instead.`
+`Warning: this branch contains work in progress mixed up with wrong ideas and wild experiments.`

-Printable output in file [`creche.pdf`](./creche.pdf)
+`Please, visit the master branch instead.`

 ## Table of contents